deepfriednz/httpd/README.md

 Role to install a specified version of HTTPD onto CentOS 7.x server using an RPM.
 This includes requesting HAProxy to drain the connections before starting the install and then re-enabling it during clean up.

+HAProxy tasks have ignore_errors=true for testing without HAProxy.

+It will start and enable start on boot for HTTPD.

 This role also adds a firewall rule to allow port 80 through firewalld.

-This will re-install if http_version and the current version installed are the same.
+This will re-install if http_version and the current version installed are the same depending on the action specified.

 Requirements
 ------------